 Applicants should either have at least a second class honours degree in the cognate subjects of Sociology, Politics, Economics, Philosophy, Religious Studies, Human Geography, History, Business Studies, Criminology, Journalism, Media Studies, Anthropology, Education Studies, Peace Studies, European Studies, International Political Economy, Social Work, Law, Social Sciences, Social Policy, Development Studies, Events Management, Marketing, Security Studies or International Relations, at least a second class honours degree in a non-cognate subject supported by evidence of an aptitude for the subject applied for, or have equivalent experience or training, normally from within the work environment.

 Months of entry

-Open up a world of opportunities by exploring some of the most pressing challenges facing nations today.
+Open up a world of opportunity by exploring some of the most pressing challenges facing nations today.
 From climate change and conflict to trade negotiations and social inequality, you will gain an understanding of these challenges at a local and global level.

 You will discover how the subject of international relations has evolved, considering traditional theories and how they compare with contemporary thinking and current events.
-By studying global institutions such as the World Bank, United Nations and the EU, and the role they play on the political stage, you will gain an insight into how they deal with the shifting political and social issues that influence decision making at a regional, national and worldwide level.
+By studying global institutions such as the World Bank, the United Nations and the EU and the role they play on the political stage, you will gain an insight into how they deal with the shifting political and social issues that influence decision making at a regional, national and worldwide level.

 Qualification and course duration